whipowill/quake-dir/README.md

 ### Vision & Goals

-This is an attempt to preserve an FPS classic by making it a little better.
-In a world where real live players have moved on, I wanted to capture the multiplayer experience of the past.
+This is an attempt to preserve an FPS classic.
+In a world where real-life players have moved on, I wanted to capture and keep the multiplayer experience of the past.

 What [Brutal](https://brutal-doom.com/) is for singleplayer Doom, I want Scarlet to be for multiplayer Quake.
 More blood, more gore, more guts, and maybe a little more glory than it had before.